UF Law Through the Years

-Former U.S. Secretary of State Madeleine Albright visited UF Law students, faculty and staff to discuss challenges the next U.S. president will face.
+Former U.S. Secretary of State Madeleine Albright visited UF Law students, faculty and staff to discuss challenges the next U.S. president would face.

 UF Law became the first college in the nation to offer a master’s degree in environmental and land use law.

-Construction began on the Martin H. Levin Legal Advocacy Center, which will feature a large, modern state-of the-art courtroom.
+Construction began on the Martin H. Levin Legal Advocacy Center, which would feature a large, modern, state-of the-art courtroom.
 Construction of the advocacy center was made possible through the support of UF law grad Fredric G. Levin (JD 61) and other alumni who contributed $5.2 million to the Levin College of Law.